honestappalachia/haps-docs/secure-email.rst

 Do you want to communicate with us securely?
 We encourage you to follow these best practices for communicating securely by email.

+The recommendations on this page are meant for two groups of people:

+1. Whistleblowers who wish to contact the Honest Appalachia team safely and securely
+2. Activists who want to learn more about using email safely

+Our recommendations can be summarized in 3 parts:

 1. Use a separate, dedicated e-mail account for activist work
 2. Encrypt your email
 3. Don't store email on your email provider's servers